tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-azure/docs-chef-io/content/inspec/resources/azure_data_factory_linked_services.md

 </div>

-Use the `azure_data_factory_linked_service` InSpec audit resource to test the properties related to linked services for a resource group or the entire subscription.
+Use the `azure_data_factory_linked_services` InSpec audit resource to test the properties related to linked services for a resource group or the entire subscription.

 ## Azure REST API Version, Endpoint, and HTTP Client Parameters